AkiraKane/Udacity-FullStack-Project2/README.md

 ```

 ### Unit Test
-After implement each test cases, the finally result look like:
+After implementing each test case based on the endpoints and error handlers, the finally result looks like:

 ```
 (trivia) akiras-MacBook-Air:backend akira$ python3 test_flaskr.py